Moving to Dubai for permanent residence with children: the best nurseries and schools

 • Allow children to visit relatives.
 At first, children may miss their grandparents.
 If possible, arrange holidays in your home country.

 • Train the younger generation to respect local laws and the multiculturalism that prevails in the UAE and Dubai, in particular.
-The indigenous people of the emirate are a minority of the country's population and most of the country's population are foreigners from all over the world.
-Children of different sexes should be provided with separate rooms.
+The native Emiratis are a minority, while most of the country’s population are foreigners from all over the world.

 Preschool education